chrishayuk/chuk-telnet-servers/README.md

 - Telnet protocol specifications (RFCs 854, 855, 856, etc.)
 - The asyncio library for elegant async/await support
+- The websockets library for WebSocket protocol support
 - The Python community for inspiration and feedback